 Brief summary of what happened Was this sexual violence or sexual harassment?
-Sexual violence - Rape, Assault by penetration, Sexual assault, Commence to engage in sexual activity without consent Sexual harassment - 'Unwanted conduct of a sexual nature' If the incident meets the criteria of both, treat it as sexual violence See KCISE 2022 for information on sexual violence and sexual har Sexual assault covers a very wide range of behaviour so a single someone without consent or touching someone's bottom/breasts without consent, can still constitute sexual assault. assment. act of kissing
+Sexual violence - Rape, Assault by penetration, Sexual assault, Causing someone to engage in sexual activity without consent Sexual harassment - 'Unwanted conduct of a sexual nature' If the incident meets the criteria of both, treat it as sexual violence.
+See KCISE 2022 for information on sexual violence and sexual harassment.
+Sexual assault covers a very wide range of behaviour so a single act of kissing someone without consent or touching someone's bottom/breasts/genitalia without consent, can still constitute sexual assault.

-If it is sexual violence If it is sexual harassment ii it is sexual violence - Ma ke a safeguarding record of the incident Make a safeguarding record of the incident Classify the incident as 'Sexual Violence' - Clas sify the incident as 'Sexual Harassment' Strongly consider contacting the Police and Children's Social der whether this risk assessment is needed Care KCSIE states risk assessments should be considered on a case-by- case basis for sexual harassment KCSIE states that, as a 'starting point', 'rape, assault by penetration or sexual assault' should be reported to the Police.
-Complete this risk assessment in full KCSIE states that this is compulsory for sexual violence
+If it is sexual harassment If it is sexual violence Make a safeguarding record of the incident Make a safeguarding record of the incident Classify the incident as 'Sexual Violence' - Classify the incident as 'Sexual Harassment' - Consider whether this risk assessment is needed KCSIE states risk assessments should be considered on a case-by- case basis for sexual harassment Strongly consider contacting the Police and Children's Social Care KCSIE states that, as a 'starting point', 'rape, assault by penetration or sexual assault' should be reported to the Police. - Complete this risk assessment in full KCSIE states that this is compulsory for sexual violence